 - Demonstrate that you are signed up with one or more companies that handle packaging recycling: Svensk glasåtervinning for glass packaging, Returpack for return packaging and FTI or TMR (in Swedish) for cardboard packaging.
 The company or companies with which you sign up depends on the packaging you use for your drinks.
 You must personally sign your company up directly with one or more of these companies.

 - Attest that you are familiar with and support the Code of Conduct of the Business Sustainability Compliance Initiative (BSCI) with which Systembolaget is affiliated.
 BSCI is an organisation that works to promote sustainable supply chains and CSR worldwide.
 The Code of Conduct is available via a link on the Supplier Portal.

-Email your “Supplier’s details for Systembolaget” form (Leverantörsuppgifter) and the code you received upon completion of the online training course (section 8, point 1) to email@example.com.
+Email your “Supplier’s details for Systembolaget” form (Leverantörsuppgifter) and the code you received upon completion of the online training course to firstname.lastname@example.org.